eunices/eunices.github.io/_portfolio/portfolio-1.md

 I was part of the Techladies bootcamp, to create a live web application for Singapore Sustanability Network to aggregate environmental NGOs in Singapore.
 See our project demo [here](https://www.facebook.com/ssnsingapore/videos/293450054683330/).
 Ours was a full-stack project using the MERN stack (MongoDB, Express, React.js, NodeJS) and Material UI, and deployed using Heroku/github.

-I learnt how to write scripts for web services that were consumed by the frontend.
+I learnt how to write code from web services to frontend which utilised the former.
+Also learnt unit testing and heroku pipeline for continuous delivery.

 - [Github repository](https://github.com/ssnsingapore/ssn-app)